cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 in the external service for the topic being used to publish logs (``log.kafka.topic``).

-*Note:* By default, ``log.publish.partition.key`` is set to ``program``, which means that all logs for the same program (and program type) go to the same partition.
+*Note:* By default, ``log.publish.partition.key`` is set to ``program``, which means that all logs for the same program go to the same partition.

 Log Saver Service
 -----------------